vbsamuel/Acontext/README.md

                   Skills guide the agent
 ```

+**Session**

+You can store context in Acontext, just like a Database but only used for context&artifact.

+**Tasks**

-For each session, Acontext will automatically track tasks like:
+For each session, Acontext will automatically track tasks, for example:

 ```json
 {